nicoagreene/nicoagreene/README.md

 Hi there 👋

-- 🔭 I’m currently working on web application where you play the Cambio Card game
+- 🔭 I’m currently working on a chrome extension that quantifies the environmental impact of AI use
-- 🌱 I’m currently learning javascript
 - 📫 How to reach me: nicoagreene@gmail.com

 <!--